Eirevet is a veterinarian specialized in canine and feline internal medicine who owns a small animal veterinary hospital

 Adult dogs that ingest worm larvae will usually develop an immune response to the parasite, resulting in the formation of cysts containing larvae in the liver, lungs, muscle and other tissues.
 The larvae may escape these cysts if the pet becomes stressed, immunosuppressed, or pregnant at a later date.

-Toxocara is a zoonotic parasite, meaning that it can also infest humans.
+Toxocara is a zoonotic parasite, meaning that it can also infect humans.
 Children are particularly vulnerable.
-When canine roundworms infest species other than dogs, they may lose their normal ability to navigate between intestines and lungs, and their abnormal migration can result in the syndrome of visceral larval migrans.
+When canine roundworms infect species other than dogs, they may lose their normal ability to navigate between intestines and lungs, and their abnormal migration can result in the syndrome of visceral larval migrans.
 One of the more severe forms of this disorder occurs when the parasites inadvertently enter the eye, where they may cause a severe reaction in the retina, which is sometimes mistaken for a form of cancer (retinoblastoma).

 Hookworms in Dogs (Ancylostoma caninum)

 Hookworm infestations are most commonly caused by Ancylostoma caninum in warmer parts of the world, for example, in the mid- and southern United States.
 Uncinaria stenocephala (sometimes referred to as the fox hookworm) is more common north of these latitudes.
 As you can see from the magnified picture above, this family of dog worms is equipped with a fearsome set of teeth, which are responsible for the clinical signs seen in dogs and puppies with this infestation.

 Young pups become infected by the larvae of these worms directly from their mother's colostrum (milk) within the first day of life.
 The larvae may also be ingested from the environment and can even burrow through the skin and travel through the unfortunate animal's bloodstream.
 The larvae again migrate to the lungs, where they are coughed up and swallowed before maturing in the gut.